 The number of variables has a direct effect on the amount of memory available in the option.
 It is important to remember that an array also occupies the space of a variable.

-Increase this number if you need more than 92 variables (incl. arrays).
+If you need more than 92 variables (incl. arrays) then increase this number.